scipp/scipp/docs/index.rst

 `GroupBy <user-guide/groupby.rst>`_, or
 `Masking <user-guide/masking.rst>`_.
 The combination of these features is what sets Scipp apart from other Python libraries.
-Make sure to also checkout `Representations and Tables <visualization/representations-and-tables.rst>`_ and `Plotting Overview <visualization/plotting-overview.rst>`_ for an overview of Scipp's powerful visualization features.
+Make sure to also check out `Representations and Tables <visualization/representations-and-tables.rst>`_ and `Plotting Overview <visualization/plotting-overview.rst>`_ for an overview of Scipp's powerful visualization features.

 The **Reference** documentation section provides a detailed listing of all functions and classes of Scipp, as well as some more technical documentation.
 If you are looking for something in particular, use the **Search the docs** function in the left navigation panel.